aws-samples/aws-cdk-build-package-publish-dotnet-lambda-function/readme.md

 To-do: Add summary

+## Prerequisite Tools

-## How does the lambda project got created?
+## How does these project got created?

-To recreate this same project structure execute the following commands
+To recreate this same project structure, make sure you've all the prerequisite tools installed and execute the following commands

 1. Create the .NET6 C# Top Level Lambda Function